titoBouzout/WordCount/readme.md

  		Allows to control if the live word counter is enabled.
 Otherwise will be enabled for selections only.

+ - `enable_readtime` : true

+ 		Allows you to control if the estimated reading time is enabled.
+ 		Reading time is only displayed when there is a time > 1s.

 ## Inspiration

  - The main loop inspired by sublimelint https://github.com/lunixbochs/sublimelint